 Unlike standard boxes which sell for a few dollars, the MBD-3 is pricey, selling for $16.00 to $20.00.
 Saunafin includes the MBD-3.
 It would be very tempting not to do so, but that is not how we treat our customers.

-Be especially careful when looking at EBay, Amazon, Wayfair or similar sites.
+Be especially careful when looking at EBay, Amazon, Wayfair andheaters manuafacter in Asia or Eastern Europe.
 There are several heaters being offered that are manufactured overseas and do not meet North American manufacturing standards.
 Nor are they approved.
 The material is thin and flimsy.
 Most do not have the safety high temperature cut-off required by code.

 Every sauna heater can have some water splashed over the rocks.
 And there are a few special models that actually have a steam generator incorporated as part of the sauna heater.
 Our own Tylo Combi was the first such heater.
 It has been around for 20 years.
 Harvia and Finnleo now have their own versions (in our admittedly biased opinion, not as nice as Tylo, but similar functionality).
 As opposed to the blast of steam that comes off the rocks, boiling the water creates a softer sensation.
 That’s why we say it's like have two saunas in one.

 And then there is one company (Canadian like us; misleading-not like us and very un-Canadian).
 Their approach is designed to confuse and mislead and basically trick you to buy their highest priced “deluxe” items with very little value being added.

 Towards that end, they have just recently introduced their “combo” heater.
 A heater that physically copies the last generation of Tylo heaters.
 And they fudge their description to make the heater sound like it has a Tylo style built in steam generator.
 It does not.
 It simply has a reservoir for water.
 Other manufacturers have abandoned this style, because-in a nutshell- it does not work.
 They don’t produce enough steam to feel any effect.
 It is misleading and shameless.